svenjacobs/sabdrop/README.md

 and the download starts if there wasn't any interaction with the dialog.
 If the dialog is closed by the user (by clicking the "x") the download is aborted.

+#### Request interval

+The request interval (in ms) for queries to the SABnzbd server.
+If you are on a mobile connection and/or have limited data volume this value should be increased.

 #### Use file upload

 The default behavior of SABdrop is to send the weblink of a NZB file to SABnzbd.